ragingwind/next-workbox-webpack-plugin/readme.md

 For Next.js, It contains some of restrictions:

 - Only works in `not dev mode` and on `the custom server` which means you can't test with `next` and `next start`
-- You sould use customized server for serving service worker scripts and workbox libraries.
+- You need customized server for serving service worker scripts and workbox libraries.
 For your convenience, [test server is in this package](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/bin/next-workbox-start.js).
 - All of files will be generated in `static/workbox` because of exporting.
 You might need to add the path to gitignore.
 ```
 static/workbox